prompted365/reana/README.md

 # REanna Router

-A FastAPI application that optimizes real estate tour schedules using Google's Route Optimization API.
+A FastAPI application that optimizes real estate tour schedules using Google's Route Optimization API, with enhanced task management and feedback collection capabilities.

 ## Features

 - Optimizes property viewing schedules for real estate agents
 - Uses Google Maps APIs for geocoding and route optimization
-- Generates HTML schedules with detailed tour information
+- Maps shipments to discrete tasks for flexible tour management
+- Collects and processes buyer feedback in real-time
+- Notifies listing agents about property feedback
+- Maintains a tour journal with chronological visit and feedback data
 - Supports different agent preferences (optimize, furthest, closest)

+## Architecture

+REanna Router uses a task-based architecture that maps Google Cloud Fleet Routing "shipments" to discrete tasks in a property tour workflow:

+- **Tours**: Represent a complete property viewing schedule for an agent
+- **Property Visits**: Individual stops at properties within a tour
+- **Tasks**: Discrete activities associated with property visits (touring, feedback collection, etc.)
+- **Feedback**: Buyer feedback collected via SMS, voice, or other methods

+This architecture allows for flexible scheduling, real-time updates, and parallel AI-driven feedback processing.

 ## Prerequisites